backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/S3 Encryption.md

 ### SSE - C
 - Keys are **handled** and **managed** by **customer outside** of AWS
+	- Use SSE-C over SSE-KMS when customer wants to have *control over the keys*.
 - Objects are encrypted on the **server side**.
 - AWS *doesn’t store the encryption key*.
 - **HTTPS is mandatory**.